JuliaLang/julia/doc/src/manual/constructors.md

            baz
            Foo(bar,baz) = new(bar,baz)
        end
 ```

 This declaration has the same effect as the earlier definition of the `Foo` type without an explicit
 inner constructor method.
 The following two types are equivalent -- one with a default constructor,
-the other with an explicit constructor:
+the other with explicit constructors:

 ```jldoctest
 julia> struct T1